fido-device-onboard/pri-fidoiot/component-samples/demo/reseller/README.md

 # Inserting Keys into Reseller Keystore

 The PKCS12 keystore file \<fdo-pri-src\>/component-samples/demo/reseller/reseller_keystore.p12 contains the default reseller keys that are imported into the softHSM keystore inside the container, during startup.
 It contains 3 PrivateKeyEntry with algorithm types: EC-256, EC-384 and RSA-2048, and should continue to hold PrivateKeyEntry with different algorithms.
-To insert/replace an existing PrivateKeyEntry of any particular algorithm, refer to section [Inserting Keys into Keystore](../README.md/#inserting-keys-into-keystore) to insert new certificate/private-key pair into \<fdo-pri-src\>/component-samples/demo/reseller/reseller_keystore.p12.
+The default reseller_keystore.p12 is generated using the key generation script keys_gen.sh and you can [read more](https://github.com/secure-device-onboard/pri-fidoiot/tree/master/component-samples/demo#preparing-credentials-for-components) about it here.

 **IMPORTANT** This is an example implementation using simplified credentials.
 This must be changed while performing production deployment